-Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment SRS 3.14.1.5 requires release of the Reverse Movement Protection (RMP) brake application at standstill with Driver acknowledgement (potential for common cause failure of DMI).
+Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment DMI Hazard No. Situation Factors Mitigation & Controls SRS 3.14.1.5 requires release of the Reverse Movement Protection (RMP) brake application at standstill with Driver acknowledgement (potential for common cause failure of DMI).
 Also, the type of brake application with RMP is not defined for interoperability (SRS 3.14.3.3 > 3.14.1.1).
-If the trainborne application design uses the emergency brake then there may be additional delay in resumption of movement due to a conventional train EB timer.
+If the trainborne application design uses the emergency brake then there may be additional delay in to a conventional train EB timer.